Welcome to today's edition of the Rush 24-7 podcast.

 Well, you don't actually see any highway construction, but you see cones and signs for where highway construction will be in place.

-And you see this little logo they've got on to it.
+And you see this little logo they've got onto it.

-So it as a classic Obama thing, you know, there's no work going on, but he's actually got it brandoed and branded and logoed, and the marketing guys have come up with this fancy sign for it.
+You know, there's no work going on, but he's actually got it brandoed and branded and logoed, and the marketing guys have come up with this fancy sign for it.

-And at that point we'll need flaggers.
+And at that point, we'll need flaggers.

-Uh now th it what is this doing to stimulate the economy?
+Now, what is this doing to stimulate the economy?

 Well, according to the Wilmington News Journal, they've now got flagging school.

-This is schools where you go to learn how to s hold the sign saying slow one way and stop the other way.
+This is schools where you go to learn how to hold the sign saying slow one way and stop the other way.

-Uh, they say federal stimulus projects have created record levels of road work across the country.
+They say federal stimulus projects have created record levels of road work across the country.

 Hey, isn't that great?

-Uh and and uh that means there's an ever greater demand on flagging school where you go to learn how to become a flagger.
+And that means there's an ever greater demand on flagging school where you go to learn how to become a flagger.

-So that's what Obama is investing in flaggers for highways.
+So that's what Obama is investing in: flaggers for highways.

-And right now, I don't know what it is, it's a couple of weeks at flagging school.
+And right now, I don't know what it is.

-So that is that is great news.
+So that is great news.

 I don't know what happened there.